arunshan/mturk/README.md

-### WARNING:  This repo is currently not being maintainted.
+### WARNING:  This repo is currently not being maintained.

 # Intro